sandersn/sandersn.github.io/ai-in-language-services.md

 | ![Before AI](images/ai-bad-call-3.png) |
 | AI output when given context |
 | ![After AI](images/ai-bad-call-2.png) |

+Both of these augmentations are powered by a JSON object literal that supports any language that VSCode does &mdash; it's as simple as adding a new entry for a language and an object literal with entries for error codes.

 <!--
 ## Distractions, Duplications and Paths Not Taken